Today of All Days

 How many times have I sprinted onto a waiting and crowded bus, only to begin checking my watch fifteen seconds later thinking what’s the hold up, doesn’t the driver know that it’s crowded in here?
 The transition from desperation to frustration happens near instantaneously, due to my own rapid change of circumstances and fortune.
 My change from the outside to the inside reflects my unconscious belief that this is all about me.
 Once I am on the bus, the story can progress.
 Once I arrive, there is no longer any need to wait.

-All of this happens, to all of us, at some level.
+All of this happens to all of us at some level.
 It is the uglier side of the human narrative.

 Narrative has the ability to make us more empathetic.
 It allows us to cross boundaries and at least attempt, in good faith, to understand those who are different.
 When we subvert narrative to fulfill personal fantasies of inflated importance, that outward and beneficial aspect of narrative becomes a cultural poison.
 We turn empathy into self-absorption, and allow ourselves to indulge in what is a necessary aspect of human existence - the ability to insulate ourselves from the pain of others.
 Instead of reaching out to others, we narrate our own lives.
 We go inward.

 Exploring the relationship between humanity, narrative, and empathy is difficult.
-It’s hard to talk about lenses and paradigms with any degree of integrity because even as I speak about meta-level concepts of empathy, I am speaking through my own lens, my own ego, and my own unconscious self-absorption.
+It’s hard to talk about lenses and paradigms with any degree of integrity because even as I speak about broader concepts of empathy, I am speaking through my own lens, my own ego, and my own unconscious self-absorption.

 Take, for example, my connection with the poor young boy who left that jazz concert screaming.
 I didn’t really know him.
 I don’t know his name, his beliefs, his secret ambitions or fears.
 I can’t even picture his face, although I have a vague visual memory of him that has been distorted and rewritten a hundred times over the last decade or so.
 Despite all of this, I claim to have had a connection.
 A connection that is unverifiable and potentially self-serving, because maybe it paints me in a better light, as someone who is sensitive.
 You could suggest all of that, and maybe you’d be right.
 In these sorts of discussions it is easy to be a cynic.